Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices: Experiments, results and discussion

 \subsection{Security analysis}

 Here, we establish the security of \textit{Neonpool}, focusing on two main aspects: 1. whether errors made by \textit{Neonpool} compromise its security or that of the broader network; and 2. \textit{Neonpool}'s resilience to adversarial attacks.

-Neonpool uses bloom filter variants which yield false positives and false negatives.
-However, their effect on transaction propagation vanishes at the network level.
-This is because each node initializes its filters using a random 128-bit salt, making filters at each node independent and the false positives at each node different.
-For instance, 99.99\% accuracy or an FPR of $0.0001$ at each \textit{Neonpool} node, implies that the probability that two nodes drop the same transaction is $(0.0001)^2$, which is negligible.
-The same argument applies to false negatives.
+The network-level impact of false positives vanishes at the network level, i.e., effectively negligible.
+Each node initializes its Bloom filters with a unique, random 128-bit salt, ensuring independence between filters across nodes.
+Consequently, false positives at one node are statistically independent of those at other nodes.
+For instance, with a Bloom filter accuracy of 99.99\% (corresponding to a false positive rate of 0.0001 per \textit{Neonpool} node), the probability of two nodes erroneously dropping the same transaction is $(0.0001)^2$, an exceedingly low likelihood.

+Furthermore, research indicates that while transaction pools across nodes are not entirely identical, they exhibit a remarkable 99\% similarity in their contents~\cite{dae2020examining}.
+This high consistency underscores that, despite occasional discrepancies introduced by Bloom filter false positives or false negatives, the overall integrity of transaction pool contents across the network remains robust, ensuring reliable transaction propagation.

+In Bitcoin and Ethereum, there is an established practice of limiting transaction pool sizes and managing overflow by rejecting or expiring excess transactions.
+For instance, Bitcoin’s default mempool size is capped at 300 MB, while Ethereum employs a default limit of 4096 transactions in the transaction pool, with surplus transactions being evicted~\cite{mempoollimit}~\cite{srccodetxpoolgo}.
+Users can customize transaction pool policies or disable transaction pools entirely to accommodate low-memory or low-computation environments.

-Additionally, an adversary may: 1. trigger false positives to censor specific transactions; 2. craft invalid transactions that evade verification and validation; 3. generate dust or spam.
+Additionally, an adversary may: 1. trigger false positives to censor specific transactions; 2. craft invalid transactions that evade verification and validation; 3. generate spam.

 Literature shows that any bloom filter can be efficiently transformed to be adversarial resilient by applying a pseudo-random permutation of the input \cite{naor2019bloom} i.e. applying a sufficiently large (128-bit) random salt before forwarding it to the bloom filter.
-This change requires little overhead and randomizes the adversary’s queries by applying a pseudorandom permutation to them; then we may consider the transactions sent by the attacker as random and not as chosen adaptively by the adversary.
+This change requires little overhead and randomizes the adversary’s queries by applying a pseudorandom permutation to them; then, we may consider the transactions sent by the attacker as random and not as chosen adaptively by the adversary.
 It is also recommended that a node regenerate its 128-bit random salt every time a new \texttt{bloomtxFilter} or \texttt{dstxFilter} is generated.
-The adversary has only oracle access to the bloom filter and does not know its internal memory representation or seed.
+Thus, the adversary only has oracle access to the bloom filter and does not know its contents or seed.